Programming for Game Development A.S.

 Goal IV: Development of a Portfolio of Game Design Elements and Programming Samples

-- Create work products, for example coding and web programming, to build an
+- Create work products, for example coding and web programming, to build an electronic portfolio.

 - Demonstrate the ability to design both computer- and web-based programs